|Written by Margaret Procter, Writing Support, and Vikki Visvis, University College Writing Centre|

 To signal a conclusion:

 A series of long paragraphs can make prose dense and unpleasant to read.
-Check any paragraph that is longer than a page to see if it would work better as two or more paragraphs.
-Break it at a logical place (e.g., where your focus shifts), and see whether you need to create new topic sentences to make the shift clear
+Check any paragraph that is a page or longer to see whether it would work better as two or more paragraphs.
+Break it at a logical place (e.g., where your focus shifts), and see whether you need to create new topic sentences to make the shift clear.

-Also look for paragraphs only two or three sentences long.
+Also look out for short paragraphs only two or three sentences long.
 They make academic writing seem disjointed or skimpy.
 Try combining short paragraphs with the preceding or following paragraph if they share the same topic.
 Short paragraphs might also need to be developed further.
 Make sure that nothing vital has been omitted.